-I launched onelove in 2002, back in the days when I was a simple ol' college student at San Francisco State, where I was completing my degree in Photojournalism.
+I launched onelove in 2002 as a college student at San Francisco State, where I was completing my degree in Photojournalism.

 I was a girl in love with Monet and - sports.
 I worked as a freelancer for Getty Images for 7 years while I shot alongside the legendary rock and roll and sports photographer, Michael Zagaris (of Led Zeppelin, The Clash, The Who, Bob Dylan, and the list goes on...)
 He is a master of natural light, and taught me the same.
 We shot the Oakland A's and San Francisco 49ers together while I managed his photo archive.

 Weddings took over, and I eventually left the sporting world - but my training as a photojournalist, and as a trained expert in natural light, has me crazy about what I refer to as "fleeting moments."
 It started as the touchdown, or the double-play.
 It happens in an instant -- and will pass you by if you aren't anticipating it.
 We were trained to be experts in anticipation.
 Now I see the tears falling down a mother's face as she sees her son dressed and ready for his bride - or the way a bride reaches out for her groom's hand underneath their sweetheart table during reception speeches.
 Fleeting moments.
 There is no way to pose them -- they fly by -- unless you are waiting for them.

 Soon after launching the company in 2002, I began to round up fellow photographic artists, trained in the photojournalism world, and we banded together to shoot under a very specific aesthetic inspired by our love of Impressionism.
 We are a family of Neo-Impressionists.
 We are trained for candid, natural photography - following those fleeting moments.
 We use Monet's lighting and painting techniques as our model for use of light, atmosphere and abstraction in our photography.
 A decade has now passed, and our cameras are continuing to create Impressionistic interpretations every day.